Privacy Policy

 In certain circumstances, you have the right to have your personal data deleted at an earlier point in time than set out in our general retention policy above (your “right to be forgotten”), or to have your personal data transmitted to another data controller or to receive your personal data yourself in a structured, commonly used and machine-readable format.

 You can read more about your rights under applicable data protection law on the website of the competent data protection authority.
+For Switzerland, this is the Federal Data Protection and Information Commissioner (FDPIC):

 8. Right to Lodge a Complaint